chrisodva/resume/README.md

 ### RECENT EXPERIENCE

+**Business Development Manager - Promet Source (9/2016 to current)**

+I sell Drupal development and support to new Promet clients.

 **Senior Sales Executive - Open Data Solutions, GovDelivery / NuCivic (11/2015 to 7/2016)**

 I sold the DKAN (Drupal Distro) Open Source as a Service product to the Federal market.